Book Appointment Now

 | ACL Reconstruction | 2-3 weeks | 2-5 months | 5-10 months |

-The difference between suffering for months versus scheduling surgery in weeks can’t be overstated.
+The difference between suffering for months versus scheduling surgery in weeks cannot be overstated.
 For patients living with chronic pain or mobility limitations, Colombia’s rapid scheduling transforms quality of life almost immediately.
-This speed doesn’t compromise quality—it simply reflects Colombia’s investment in medical tourism infrastructure and hospital capacity dedicated to international patients.
+Similar wait times apply for knee replacement in Panama.
+This speed does not compromise quality; it simply reflects Colombia’s investment in medical tourism infrastructure and hospital capacity dedicated to international patients.

 What Orthopedic Procedures Are Available in Colombia?